-To convert the AC of the power outlet to DC, which is typically more useful for electronic devices, you need an power adapter.
+To convert the AC of the power outlet to DC, which is typically more useful for electronic devices, you need a power adapter.

 Let’s say you pick an AA battery from the supermarket.
 It has a plus and a minus conductive end.
 The potential difference between the two ends of the rod is 1.5V (Volts).
 If we wanted to have a very basic DC circuit, we’d connect a load (for example a light bulb) to the battery.
 It will emit light and the reason behind this phenomena is that the wire inside the bulb starts to heat up.
-Depending on the material you use here, it takes a certain amount of electricity to move that electricity through it, and this property is called the resistance of the material.
-The bigger the resistance, to more energy is needed to move the electrons in that material and more energy is wasted (as heat) through transport.
+Depending on the material inside the bulb, it takes a certain amount of power to move that electricity through it, and this property is called the resistance of the material.
+The bigger the resistance, to more work is needed to move the electrons in that material and more energy becomes (wasteful) heat through transport.